kubernetes-sigs/maintainers/README.md

 and print the github id, pr comment count and devstats contribution count as well.

+## Installation

+Run `make` to install Maintainers.
+Currently `make` will run the `hack/install-maintainers.sh` script.

+## Usage

+Maintainers looks for OWNERS files in the repository where you run `maintainers`.
+In the example below, `maintainers` is running on the OWNERS files in the `kubernetes` repo.

 ```bash
 [dims@dims-m1 20:58] ~/go/src/k8s.io/kubernetes ⟩ ../maintainers/maintainers help prune
 Remove stale github ids from OWNERS and OWNERS_ALIASES